exaithrg/dotfiles/ShortCuts.md

 # alias dc='cd'
 alias mv='mv -i'
 alias cp='cp -i'
+# Do not alias rm -vI.
+Cuz if you used to it,
+# you will expect rm prompt you by default
+# So do not change the original behavior of rm
+# alias rm='rm -vI'
-alias rm='echo "rm is disabled. use remove."' alias remove='/usr/bin/rm -vI' alias removegit='remove -rf .git' alias mkdir='mkdir -p' alias df='df -h' alias xo='xdg-open'
+alias rm='echo "rm is disabled. use remove."' alias remove='/usr/bin/rm -vI' alias removegit='remove -rf .git'

+alias mkdir='mkdir -p'
+alias df='df -h'
+alias xo='xdg-open'